danskernesdigitalebibliotek/dpl-platform/docs/architecture/adr/adr-006-in-cluster-db.md

 - Databases will be located closer, logically as well as physically, to workloads relying on them = faster response time, which should be noticable for end-users.
+- We can right-size the databae, thereby getting the maximum performance for the buck.

 ## Decision